OUR NEXT MEETING:

-We are working on having a ZOOM meeting in the near future.
+We are having ZOOM meetings once a month.
 Rose will send out a link with the time and date for members who are active and have paid memberships.

 Due To Health Concerns the Bartlett Public Library is not hosting any public meetings.
 If they begin hosting again our meetings will be as follows.
 I will update this website when I get the news.

 We normally hold meetings at The Carol Stream Public Library at 616 Hiawatha Drive, Carol Stream, Illinois 60188.
 The Carol Stream Library is currently undergoing renovations.
 They are also closed due to health concerns.

 When our meetings resume, we encourage you to participate by bringing in ten typewritten copies of a one to three page excerpt of your current work.
 You will then be asked read aloud your writing to our group.
 The rest of us will write critiques that include encouragements, comments, and suggestions on those copies.
 We then share our thoughts about what you had written.
 I myself find it helpful to hear and later refer to what other people have thought about something I am working on.
 I find it a way I can grow with my writing.

 DuPage Writers Group is a vibrant non-profit writing group that meets monthly to nurture the potential of writers at all levels.
 We are dedicated to encouraging each writers creative voice in a welcome and constructive atmosphere.

 DuPage Writers Group also produces the journal POSSIBILITIES on an annual basis.
 Submissions are accepted with a paid membership and is an established outlet for new and established writers to publish their latest work.
 A free copy of the journal is included with an annual membership ($30).